Pedroophss/RoyalLib/readme.md

 > Server=127.0.0.1,1433;Database=Master;User Id=SA;Password=yourStrong(!)Password

-**OBS**: This container took time to start completelly, so grab some coffe before to continue.
+**OBS**: This container takes time to start completely, so grab some coffee before continuing.

 ---

-### Server
+### API Server

-Check if you have the .Net installed running `dotnet --info` should returning something like:
+Check if you have the .Net installed running `dotnet --info` should return something like:

 ```